upticktalent/uptick-talent-lms-koala/backend/ReadMe.md

 # Uptick Learning Management System (LMS) Backend

 ## Overview
-The LMS Backend powers a modern, scalable Learning Management System that enables instructors to create, manage, and deliver courses while allowing learners to enroll, study, and track their progress.
+The LMS Backend powers a modern, scalable Learning Management System that enables instructors to create learning resources and manage student activities while allowing learners to enroll, study, and track their progress.

-It provides a secure RESTful API for authentication, course management, user roles, assignments, analytics, and notifications.
+It provides a secure RESTful API for authentication, course management, user roles, and assignments.
-The backend is designed for modularity, maintainability, and extensibility — ideal for integration with multiple frontends (web, mobile, or admin dashboards).
+The backend is designed for modularity, maintainability, and extensibility.
+It is ideal for integration with multiple frontends (web, mobile, or admin dashboards).

 ## Tech Stack
 * Core Technologies: